Endourology/Minimally Invasive Surgery Fellowship Program

 Clinical Training

-For endourology training, the fellow will gain experience in shockwave lithotripsy, ureteroscopy, and percutaneous nephrostolithotomy.
-Percutaneous access may be performed by Urology or in conjunction with the Division of Interventional Radiology and involve both antegrade and retrograde access approaches.
+Endourology Training – The fellow will gain experience in shockwave lithotripsy, flexible and semirigid ureteroscopy, and percutaneous nephrostolithotomy.
+Percutaneous access may be performed by Urology or in conjunction with members of the Division of Interventional Radiology and involve both standard antegrade and retrograde fluoroscopic access approaches as well as ultrasound-guided access.
 The fellow will acquire a basic knowledge of the metabolic aspects of stone disease and its medical management of prevention through a multidisciplinary clinic alongside team members from the Division of Nephrology.

-For ablation technologies, fellows have the unique opportunity to participate first hand in advance prostate imaging (UroNav and micro-ultrasound) for prostate cancer as well as focal therapy.
+Focal Therapy Training – Fellows have the unique opportunity to participate first hand in advance prostate imaging (UroNav and micro-ultrasound) for prostate cancer as well as focal therapy including HIFU, IRE and TULSA.
 Renal tumor ablation is primarily performed by the Division of Interventional Radiology for which fellows are encouraged to attend and observe.

 Though it may vary from year to year, fellowship related procedures performed annually by the faculty include >175 percutaneous procedures, >300 ureteroscopic procedures, and >225 laparoscopic/robotic procedures.